polterguy/polterguy.github.io/documentation/magic/index.md

 #### GET magic/system/diagnostics/assumption-test-description

 This endpoint returns the description associated with the specified **[test_file]** assumption.
 The endpoint can only be invoked by a root user.
+The endpoint requires the following query argument(s).

+* __[test_file]__ - The full relative path of the assumption file to return the description for

 #### POST magic/system/diagnostics/create-test